AdobeDocs/analytics.en/help/technotes/sftp-password-rotation.md

 #### Add the Adobe upload key to the SFTP server

-The public key you just downloaded is Adobe's **upload key**.
+The public key you just downloaded in Step 7 of the previous section is Adobe's **upload key**.
 This is a public/private key pair that is used by Adobe to _upload_ data to the SFTP server.

 You need to add this public key to the same `authorized_keys` file where you previously added your organization's download key (the one you generated in [Step 1: Generate your organization's download key and add it to your FTP server](#step-1-generate-your-organizations-download-key-and-add-it-to-your-ftp-server)).